rails/rails/guides/source/engines.md

 ```

 NOTE: The `ArticlesController` class inherits from
-`Blorgh::ApplicationController`, not an application's `ApplicationController`.
+`Blorgh::ApplicationController`, not the application's `ApplicationController`.

 The helper inside `app/helpers/blorgh/articles_helper.rb` is also namespaced: